NACCE is the premier organization for identifying best

 as well as the national conversation on economic vitality through

 entrepreneurship.
-The following list represents our current and past initiatives.
+The following list represents our current and past initiatives and partners.
 If your organization is interested in partnering with

 Opening the Door for Entrepreneurship in Appalachia

-in 2013, NACCE partnered with the Appalachian Regional Commission to promote
+NACCE has partnered with the Appalachian Regional Commission (ARC) to promote

 the efforts of community colleges in a three-state region and to ensure college